Welcome to the information page for our monthly Twitter Hour #DefResChat

 To foster continuous professional development and support to researchers within the defence community we are hosting a monthly Twitterhour dedicated to defence research topics.
 A Twitterhour allows instant connection to the defence research community and beyond, engaging around a range of topics which we hope will be thought provoking.

-In short between 2000-2100 hrs on the 2nd and 4th Wednesday of every month we will host an online discussion linked to matters related to defence research.
+In short between 2000-2100 hrs on the 4th Wednesday of every month we will host an online discussion linked to matters related to defence research.
 4 questions will frame the discussion.
 Answers will be linked through participant inclusion of @DefenceResNet and #DefResChat (so make sure you add that to your answers).